 - Go back to the root of the problem: understanding why you react in this manner is the best way to regain control.
 Often, our reactions are hiding a past trauma.
 Keep a progress diary if that helps!
 By describing and dating what happened to you, you will be able to keep track of everything, then take a step back and see that in fact, you shouldn’t have been that hard on yourself in the first place!

 - Paying yourself compliments on a daily basis: frequently repeating to ourselves that we are simply human or listing our positive qualities isn’t classed as being narcissistic!
-In fact, these tips help us become aware of our strengths and help us arm ourselves with the confidence needed to better confront guilt!
+In fact, these tips help us become aware of our strengths and help us arm ourselves with the confidence needed to better confront this emotion!

 - Knowing how to say no: these two letters will allow you to assert yourself!
-By refusing to put yourself in a situation that will embarrass you, you will stop yourself from feeling guilty.
+By refusing to put yourself in a situation that will embarrass you, you will stop yourself from feeling terrible.